-Another aspect recurrent in the exhibition is an exploration and questioning of history, cultural heritage, identity, humans’ place in the world, and traces of our actions.
+Another aspect recurrent in the exhibition is an exploration and questioning of history, cultural heritage, identity, time as a phenomenon and traces of human actions.
 The works on display deal with reciprocal impact among people, cultures and nature, albeit on different levels.
-Thus they open for questions such as what influence does nature have on people, and opposite; what traces do humans leave behind?
-How is people’s identity shaped by culture, and in what ways has history influenced individuals, societies and cultures?
+Thus they open for questions about what influences nature have on people, and opposite; what traces do humans leave behind?
+How are people’s identities shaped by culture, and in what ways has history influenced individuals, societies and cultures?
 To what extent do we share the same traits and history – across borders and nation-states?

-Human kind and questions regarding our history, culture, our relation to nature, and how everything is connected are imbedded in the works of Javier Barrios.
-In the exhibition he shows a combination of site-specific installation and smaller paintings.
-Working with mylar, a semi-transparent polyester film, and layers of paint thinned with turpentine – applied in a rather uncontrolled process – references how nature itself is out of human’s control.
-Consisting of drawings, paintings, found objects and framed by a wall-painting, Barrios’ installation are complex and multifaceted, which in turn reflects the complexity in nature and global society today.
+Humankind and questions regarding our history, culture, our relation to nature, and how everything is connected are imbedded in the works of Javier Barrios.
+In the exhibition he shows a site-specific installation consisting of large-scale paintings, smaller paintings and found-objects.
+By means of layers of paint thinned with turpentine – applied in a rather uncontrolled process on mylar, a semi-transparent polyester film – his work references how nature itself is out of human’s control.
+The installation may also trigger associations towards the universe, and how small and seemingly meaningless humans are in the end, time and geography considered.
+In its complex and multi-faceted nature, Barrios’ installation also reflects the complexity in nature, and also global society today.

-The notion of time passing is a topic much contemplated on by many, and manifest in Camilla Skibrek’s small wooden sculpture titled Licking my way through wood.
-For four hours a day, Monday to Friday, during several months, she literally licked her way through a piece of wood.
-The traces of her action on the sculpture are traces of the actual process that took place, and how far she got in this exact amount of time.
-Consequently, associations towards the traces humans leave in nature are imminent – or on Earth as such.
-Skibrek also presents two photographs, which in their rather poetic appearance speak of human’s interaction with our surroundings and how we are shaped by the contexts surrounding us.
+The notion of time passing is a topic much contemplated by many, and also manifest in Camilla Skibrek’s small wooden sculpture titled Licking my way through wood.
+For four hours a day, Monday to Friday, over the course of six months, she literally licked her way through a piece of wood.
+The traces of her action on the sculpture are traces of the actual process that took place, and also the impact of her action in this limited time.
+Skibrek’s work brings about reflections on what labour actually is, how it is salaried, and also the gender differences that often occurs in terms of labour.
+Associations towards routines and rituals are also evident in her piece.

-In the monumental ceiling-mounted textile sculptures by Hanne Friis, nature, materiality and time come together as a larger whole.
-Associations to the organic, the bodily and the amorphous are often triggered when confronted with her work.
-Friis works with hand-dyed textiles, usually coloured with natural materials such as leaves, bark and in the case of the sculptures here: the Mexican cochenille lice.
+In the monumental ceiling-mounted textile sculptures by Hanne Friis, nature, materiality and time spent come together as a larger whole.
+Friis works with hand-sewn and hand-dyed textiles, usually coloured with natural materials such as leaves, bark and in the case of the sculptures here: the Mexican cochenille lice – which she began to explore when preparing for this exhibition.
+Associations to the organic and the amorphous are often triggered when confronted with her work.
 The relation between body and nature is also important to Friis, where the many shapes and structures of nature remind us of our own physicality.
 As with us humans, the nature is constantly changing and the term “nature” remains undefined.

-Seen as a whole, the pieces included in the exhibition comment on aspects such as time passing and the marks it leave, and humans’ interaction with the surrounding – aspects we believe are relevant in both a Norwegian as well as a Mexican context.
-Thus the works can be said to communicate something rather universal about being human today.
+Seen as a whole, the pieces included in El Olvido Está Lleno de Memoría (The Forgetfulness is Full of Memories) comment on aspects such as time passing and the marks it leave, and humans’ interactions with the surroundings – aspects we believe are relevant in both a Norwegian as well as a Mexican context.
+Thus the works can be said to communicate something universal about being human today.